dansalmo/martin-fine-art/README.md

 * Content pages are trackable by Google Analytics
 * Responsive, viewable on Phone or Desktop
 * Based on Google App Engine, Bootstrap and history.js
-* Just create a page body and add a link to it.
+* To add more pages, just create a page body file and add a link to it.
 * See main.py and static/js/sspa.js for the code
 * [Example site](http://martin-fine-art.appspot.com/)